hxzbaka/spd_dump_zh/README.md

    according to researchdown，supported baudrates are 57600,115200,230400,460800,921600,1000000,2000000,3250000,4000000

-   while in littlekernel code, only 115200, 230400, 460800, 921600 are listed (maybe it's internal value in lk, not for usb transfer)
+   while in littlekernel code, only 115200, 230400, 460800, 921600 are listed (maybe they are internal values in lk, not for usb transfer)

 5. interactive mode